During spawning the look of the male changes. Among other things, he grows a beak called a kype that bears fangs.

 Classification and Scientific Name

 The scientific name of the keta or silverbrite salmon is Oncorhynchus keta.
 The genus name comes from the Greek words ónkos, which means “lump” or “bend” and rhúnkhos, which means “snout.”
 This describes the hooked beak that the male salmon gets during the breeding season.
 Keta is a Russian word that is in term derived from Evenki, a language spoken in eastern Siberia.

 The keta salmon is a torpedo-shaped fish with a moderately compressed body and shimmering bluish-green scales with black speckles when not in the breeding season.
 It grows to an average of 23.6 inches with a weight of 9.7 to 35 pounds.
 The fish has 10 to 14 soft rays on its back, 13 to 17 soft anal soft rays, and an emarginate tail fin.

 When they’re ready to spawn, the males turn dark olive green or black on their backs.
 The rest of their body is grayish-red and tiger-striped with black and red, and they have a streak along their side that looks very much like a bleeding gash left by a switchblade.
 The flesh, as with many salmon, is bright pinkish-orange and high in healthy omega-3 fatty acids.

 Keta Salmon vs. Pink Salmon

-Prey of these fish include smaller fish, squid, mollusks, copepods, comb jellies, plankton and tunicates such as sea squirts.
+Prey of these fish includes smaller fish, squid, mollusks, copepods, comb jellies, plankton, and tunicates such as sea squirts.
 Juveniles eat insects before they turn to larger prey.

 After they spawn, the parents die.
 Their decaying bodies add nutrients to the water and aid in the growth of their babies.